canesfankel/hgm-1995-events/readme.txt

 F77 - Vegas Golden Knights expansion draft 2017
 F78 - Seattle Kraken expansion draft 2021

-The next fields are relocations and rebranding unless stated otherwise.
+The next fields are relocations and rebranding.
 FIELDS NOT IN CHRONOLOGICAL ORDER

 F1 - Hartford Whalers become the Carolina Hurricanes 1998